istefka/istefka/README.md

 ---

 Feel free to reach out for collaboration, consultation, or creative partnerships.
-I am passionate about building not only innovative solutions but also strong, effective teams that achieve results.
+I am passionate about building innovative solutions and strong, effective teams that achieve results.
 Let’s create something extraordinary!